-This morning, as you know by now, we return to our study of 1 Corinthians chapter 13, and I would encourage you to take your Bible there and look at it with me.
-First Corinthians chapter 13.
+This morning, as you know by now, we return to our study of 1 Corinthians chapter 13, and I would encourage you to take your Bible there and look at it with me, 1 Corinthians chapter 13.
 So much has been said about it.
-If you haven’t read about it, I would suggest that maybe you’d like to read a little book called The Greatest of These Is Love – I think that’s the title of it – by Henry Drummond, dealing with the 13th chapter, or any other book that deals with it.
-There are many things available because so much can be said about the chapter, so much by way of relating it to the Christian life in all kinds of dimensions.
-It’s our intention this morning, however, to deal with it primarily within the framework of its context in the book of 1 Corinthians, and that has been our emphasis as we began it last time and will be as we continue from here on.
+If you haven’t read about it, I would suggest that maybe you’d like to read a little book called The Greatest of These Is Love – I think that’s the title of it – by Henry Drummond, dealing with the thirteenth chapter, or any other book that deals with it.
+There are many things available, because so much can be said about the chapter, so much by way of relating it to the Christian life in all kinds of dimensions.
+It’s our intention this morning, however, to deal with it primarily within the framework of its context in the book of 1 Corinthians; and that has been our emphasis as we began it last time, and will be as we continue from here on.

 But the English language has one word, whereas the Greek language has a multiple of words, which eliminates any confusion.
 In fact, the words in the Greek that are different words translated “love” in the English have absolutely no connection in the Greek so that people wouldn’t even relate them.
 The reason we relate these words is because the English word is the same.
 But the Greeks would talk about, for example, erotic love, which is the love that we know as a physical attraction between a man and a woman on a sexual level.
 And they have a word for that that is not related to the word “love.”